Gujarat – Culture and Tradition

-Gujarat have its own wedding tradition too, their marriage is performed according to Vedas which consist of prayers, invocations, and vows recited in Sanskrit.
-The wedding ceremony takes place in mandap and the four pillar which surrounds the mandap are the parents of the bride and the groom.
+Gujarat has its own wedding tradition too, their marriage is performed according to Vedas which consists of prayers, invocations, and vows recited in Sanskrit.
+The wedding ceremony takes place in mandap and the four pillars which surround the mandap are the parents of the bride and the groom.

 The ceremony is performed before a sacred fire, or agniaa, which is the eternal witness of the marriage and all vows are taken.

 Indo-Aryan language evolved from Sanskrit Gujarati is spoken in Gujarat.
 Whereas people of Kutch speak Kutchi while Memoni is also spoken among Sindhi memons and Muslims.

 Gujarati has there own unique cultural dressing.
 The women main dress is Chaniyo & Choli, while men wear Chorno & Kediyu.
 The jewelry adorned by both males and females.
 The Gujarati outfits usually have thread work, use of beads, astragals, small patches which add creativity to Gujarati dresses.